It’s amazing to see what American Express has done with its Centurion Lounges.

 - The Business Platinum Card® from American Express

-- A valid Platinum, Business Platinum, or Centurion card
+- A valid Amex Platinum card, Amex Business Platinum card, or Centurion card

 Keep in mind, travelers with boarding passes without a confirmed seat assignment for non-rev travel or travelers whose boarding pass doesn’t show a confirmed flight may be denied entry into the lounge.

 Centurion Guest Policy